-We have shown that LEV is associated with a trend of decreasing nonverbal IQ, which is news.
+We have shown that LEV is associated with a trend of decreasing nonverbal IQ, which is novel.
 However, consistent with earlier observations, LEV was linked to mild cognitive improvement in verbal IQ, attention, and overall cognitive status [20].
 While most studies report cognitive abatement following CBZ use [21], our findings indicate mild improvement in VIQ despite a trend of decline in nonverbal IQ domains.
-It would be useful to see what happens to our subjects later, considering recent studies showing significant cognitive improvement over one year in children treated with LEV and LTG compared to school-aged children treated with CBZ [21, 22].
-However, we observed an unanticipated trend of VIQ decline in children receiving LTG therapy.
-Of course, we can only talk about a trend in the announcement; no significant differences between these drugs were found.
+It would be useful to see what happens to our subjects later, considering recent studies showing significant cognitive improvement over one year in children treated with LEV and LTG compared to schoolaged children treated with CBZ [21, 22].
+Of course, this remains a preliminary observation; no significant differences between these drugs were found.

-The subtle trend of adverse effects of ESM, LTG, CBZ on cognitive status during the first six months, though unexpected, highlight the need for further investigation into the cognitive impacts of ASMs.
-So, we underscore the necessity of individualized approaches to ASM selection and emphasize the importance of monitoring cognitive changes in children undergoing antiepileptic treatment.
+The subtle trend of adverse effects of ESM, LTG, and CBZ on cognitive status during the first six months, though unexpected, highlights the need for further investigation into the cognitive impacts of ASMs.
+Therefore, we